Soma (Brave New World): Reception

 In The Tranquilizing of America (1979), Robert Hoffman compared Soma to Valium, citing America's increasing reliance on prescription medication.

 Legacy

 Soma is mentioned in later works, such as the 1993 album Siamese Dream by The Smashing Pumpkins, whose song "Soma" call it "the opiate of blame".
 The Strokes released a song called "Soma" on their 2001 album Is This It, containing less subtle references.
+The muscle-relaxant drug Carisoprodol is sold under the trade name Soma.